odojs/odojs-handbook/README.md

 What is also provided in this Handbook Example:

 - **Gulp Build System**.
 In this example all client assets compile down to three files: javascript, css and svg symbols.
 This greatly reduces page load time.
+Source maps are provided for javascript and css!
 - **CoffeeScript**.
 If you love [CoffeeScript](http://coffeescript.org/) you’ll like this example project.
 If not - all of Odo.js works with vanilla javascript as well.
 - **Stylus**.
 If you like CoffeeScript you might like this css pre-processor.
 All the brackets, colons and semi-colons are no longer needed.
 [Stylus](https://learnboost.github.io/stylus/) also has most of the same features as [LESS](http://lesscss.org/) and [SASS](http://sass-lang.com/).
 - **SVG Symbols**.
 A gulp task pulls all svg files from the assets directory into a single svg file.
 Individual items can be included in svg diagrams through the `use` element with `xlink:href`.
 A single file that has multiple assets also reduces page load time.
 - **Gulp Watch**.
 The default gulp task watches for changes and automatically recompiles the javascript, css, and svg dist files.
 A cache  It also runs a livereload server that can automatically refresh the browser page if used with the livereload plugin.

+# Modules used in this example

+- [browserify](http://browserify.org/).
+Allows Node.js style `require` statements in browser javascript.
+Also using related modules: [coffeeify](https://github.com/substack/coffeeify), [caching-coffeeify](https://github.com/thlorenz/caching-coffeeify) and [errorify](https://github.com/zertosh/errorify).
+- [express](http://expressjs.com/) (and various express modules).
+Node.js web server.
+Odo.js works in other frameworks as well.
+- [gulp](http://gulpjs.com/) (and various gulp modules).
+Node.js streaming build system.
+- [injectinto](https://github.com/odojs/injectinto).
+Dependency injection for javascript.
+- [odo-hub](https://github.com/odojs/odo-hub).
+Small message bus that doubles as a logger.
+- [odo-relay](https://github.com/odojs/odo-relay).
+Pulls together OdoQL and Odo.js into the Relay pattern.
+- [odo-route](https://github.com/odojs/odo-route).
+Simple route registration and mapping.
+- [odojs](https://github.com/odojs/odojs).
+Uses [virtual-dom](https://github.com/Matt-Esch/virtual-dom) to provide methods to build components, widgets and hooks.
+- [odoql](https://github.com/odojs/odoql).
+Allows OdoQL queries to be built through a chaining API.
+- [odoql-exe](https://github.com/odojs/odoql-exe).
+Extensible execution strategies for OdoQL in javascript.
+Can run in the browser or in Node.js.
+- [pagejs](https://visionmedia.github.io/page.js/).
+Micro router to control pushstate in the browser.
+- [superagent](https://github.com/visionmedia/superagent).
+An http request API that works in the browser and in Node.js.
+- [svg4everybody](https://github.com/jonathantneal/svg4everybody).
+Polyfill for old browsers to support svg symbols.

 # Getting Started